 Furthermore, this doesn’t require you to go about a rigorous exercise.
 Regularly incorporating simple activities such as jogging or hiking can make all the difference.

-Some have also found other forms of physical activity to be helpful – most notably, yoga.
+Some have also found other forms of physical activity helpful (i.e. yoga).
 This allows you to practice breathing techniques while naturally lowering your blood pressure and heart rate. ¹¹

 6.)
 Dieting and Supplements